MadsGolding/PaddleOCR/doc/doc_en/whl_en.md

 paddleocr --image_dir PaddleOCR/doc/imgs_words_en/word_10.png --use_angle_cls true --det false --lang en
 ```

-Output will be a list, each item contains text and recognition confidence
+Output will be generated as a list, each item contains text and recognition confidence
 ```bash
 ['PAIN', 0.990372]
 ```